avelino/avelino.run/content/uses.md

 I constantly get a few emails (my email is public on my [github profile](https://github.com/avelino)) asking about the software and hardware I use in my day to day life as an open source _product/project_ maintainer.

+> My day job is 100% involved with **open source** projects, would you like to support any project I help maintain? see how and who currently supports me [here](/thanks/).

 ![Avelino Workspace](/uses.png#center)

 ## Hardware